Rajghat Power Station: Power plant

 Rajghat Thermal Power Station has an installed capacity of 135 MW.
 The First unit was commissioned during 1989–90.
 Later the second unit was added.
-This power plant is one of two coal-fired power plants that was by IPGCL, the other being Indraprastha power station which was closed due to ageing.
+This power plant is one of two coal-fired power plants of IPGCL, the other being Indraprastha power station which was closed due to ageing.

 The water source for the plant is from Yamuna river.

-The Coal source for the plant is from NCL and BINA mines.
+The coal source for the plant is from NCL and BINA mines.